Related Resources

 American elections have long been a model of freedom and fairness for democracies around the world, with a comprehensive system of checks and balances to ensure all votes are counted and election results are honored.

-CLC’s latest report, Electing the President: From Election Day to the Joint Session, provides illuminating insight into the ECRA’s procedures and timeline for finalizing our presidential election process.
+Campaign Legal Center’s report, Electing the President: From Election Day to the Joint Session, provides illuminating insight into the Electoral Count Reform Act's procedures and timeline for finalizing our presidential election results.

 From Election Day through the Joint Session of Congress where electoral votes are counted, finalizing the presidential election is an important and obligatory part of our democratic process.
-CLC’s report, Electing the President, provides a critical roadmap to educate citizens on the positive changes that will be in effect this election cycle.
+This report provides a critical roadmap to educate citizens on the positive changes that will be in effect for all future presidential election cycles.